 J101.2 Flood hazards areas.
-Unless the applicant has submitted hydrologic and hydraulic analyses, prepared in accordance with standard engineering practice by a California licensed civil engineer, that demonstrate the proposed work will not result in any increase in the level of the base flood, grading, excavation and earthwork construction, including fills and embankments, shall not be permitted in floodways designated in Chapter 11.60 of Title 11 - Health and Safety of the Los Angeles County Code or in floodways that are in flood hazard areas established in Section 1612.3 or in flood hazard areas where design flood elevations are specified but floodways have not been designated.
+Unless the applicant has submitted hydrologic and hydraulic analyses, prepared in accordance with standard engineering practice by a California licensed civil engineer, that demonstrate the proposed work will not result in any increase in the level of the base flood, grading, excavation and earthwork construction, including fills and embankments, shall not be permitted in floodways designated in Chapter 11.60 of Title 11 - Health and Safety of the Los Angeles County Code or in floodways that are in flood hazard areas established in Section 1612.3 or in flood hazard areas not been designated.